 Beneficiaries may also have out-of-pocket expenses associated with prescription drugs, including deductibles and copayments.
 In general, Medicare Advantage plans have a maximum allowable deductible that they can charge, but they also have the option to reduce or eliminate this deductible.
 Your out-of-pocket maximum may be lower than CMS (Centers for Medicare & Medicaid Services) established maximums amounts.

-Remember that a Medicare Advantage plan can cost more than its monthly premiums alone.
-Enrollees have co-payments, co-insurance, and deductibles associated with doctor's visits, hospital stays, and other healthcare services.
-Enrollees also have out-of-pocket expenses associated with medications (e.g. deductibles and co-payments).
-Medicare Advantage plans have a maximum allowable deductible that they can charge but have the option of reducing or eliminating this deductible.
-The co-payments for the same medication may be different among different Medicare Advantage plans.
-Consequently, it is advisable to compare the annual estimated costs among Medicare Advantage health insurance plans based on your normal monthly medication purchases.
-By including all plan costs, and not just the premium, you can make a more informed decision.
+Also, remember that copayments for the same medication may be different among the various Medicare Advantage plans.
+Consequently, it is always advisable to compare the annual estimated costs among Medicare Advantage plans based on your normal monthly prescription drug purchases.
+By including all plan costs, and not just the premium, you can make a more educated decision when choosing a Medicare Advantage plan.

 Compare Medicare Advantage Plans

 To make an informed decision when choosing a Medicare Advantage plan, it is suggested that you use a comparison tool that will present annualized premium and out-of-pocket cost estimates, while including your personalized prescription drug usage.

 To compare premiums and prescription drug costs among different Medicare Advantage plans and start receiving the health coverage that best suits your needs, you can:

 - Call 1-800-MEDICARE (1-800-633-4227), TTY users 1-877-486-2048; 24 hours a day, 7 days a week.